SladeMahoney/City_Surf_Project/README.md

 - WHO DOES NOT CONTINUE W/PROGRAM /
-How many students only take 1 class (with demographic information associated) w/CSP this will have to account for our field trip class which is a majority of one-time participants; should look to see who from the one-day classes continues to come and examine why
+How many students only take 1 class (with demographic information associated) w/CSP this will have to account for our field trip class which is a majority of one-time participants; should look to see who from the one-day classes who continues to come
-I would also examine attendance trends within our long term classes to see what students are falling off in those classes and why
+I would also examine attendance trends within our long term classes to see what students are falling off in those classes

 - SIBLING ENGAGEMENT /
-How many students have siblings in the course
+How many students have siblings in the course?

-- WHAT COMMUNITIES DO WE SERVE PREDOMINANTLY /
+- COMMUNITIES SERVED PREDOMINANTLY /
 Where do the students live?
 Take a look at zip codes and draw up a city map to illustrate CSP’s reach within the city

+## Results

+TBD

+## Recommendations

+TBD